 NYS offers these additional opportunities to learn, excel, and give back to the community.

 Professional musicians and teachers are brought to rehearsals a minimum of two times during each concert period to work specifically with different sections of all five orchestras.
 Such sessions are invaluable in helping to prepare each member of the NYS for performance at concerts and in producing a unified sound within sections.
 The dates of these sectionals are listed in the NYS schedule.
 This season, sectionals are online.

 In the summer of 2008 NYS embarked on its first performance trip overseas to Prague, Budapest, Vienna and Salzburg.
 Since then, NYS has traveled biannually.
-Past tours include touring the Czech Republic, Hungary, Austria, Spain, Italy, Germany, Portugal, and in 2020 a trip to Italy will be offered.
+Past tours include touring the Czech Republic, Hungary, Austria, Spain, Italy, Germany, Portugal, and in 2021 a trip to Italy will be offered.
 The NYS Performance Tours are open to students in the Concert and Principal Orchestras.
 The 2020 Italy trip was postponed to 2022.
 Click here for more info and a detailed itinerary.

 Additional Performance Opportunities

 In order to enhance the performing experience for its musicians, the Norwalk Youth Symphony arranges for performances in such places as Carnegie Hall, Tanglewood, Music in the Parks, The Norwalk Maritime Aquarium and the Norwalk Public Library.
 These are considered to be an integral part of the musical education the NYS offers and participation is mandatory.
 Carnegie Hall was rescheduled for 2022.
 Other in-person events are not possible.

 The most valuable contribution parents can make is to support their student's obligation to attend all rehearsals and to encourage them to prepare the music thoroughly.
 However, we also need parent assistance for many other things.
 Please volunteer your time and talent by joining our PARENT ENSEMBLE.
 In addition, each family is expected to assist once with the afternoon snack that is served to the musicians at every major rehearsal.
 Parents must sign up for snack duty at the first rehearsal of the season.
 Parents are also expected to volunteer at one concert each year.
 There is no snack duty this season, as rehearsals are held online.